PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Simulations

 We have also generated a set of $100$ fast mocks using \textsc{FastPM} \citep{Feng_2016}.
 These mocks were split into two sets of $50$: one set had Gaussian initial conditions ($f_{\rm NL} = 0$) while the other set had non-Gaussian initial conditions ($f_{\rm NL} = 100$).

-\textsc{FastPM} is a code that uses a hybrid method combining Perturbation theory with a Particle-Mesh approach to quickly generate cosmological simulations at the cost of poor resolution on the short wavelength modes.
-This code is particularly useful for generating a large number of simulations in a short amount of time which can be used, for example, for estimating covariance matrices at a low computational cost.
-In this work, we use \textsc{FastPM} mocks to obtain an estimation of the variance of the power spectrum of the haloes in simulations with \textit{fixed} initial conditions as well as for obtaining the correlation coefficients required by the \textit{matching} technique as we discuss in \autoref{sec:matching}.
+\textsc{FastPM} is a code that combines perturbation theory with a particle--mesh (PM) approach to quickly generate cosmological simulations at the cost of poor resolution of the short-wavelength modes.
+This code is particularly useful for generating many simulations quickly, which can be used, for example, for estimating covariance matrices at a low computational cost.
+In this work, we use \textsc{FastPM} mocks to estimate the variance of the power spectrum of the halos in simulations with fixed initial conditions as well as for obtaining the correlation coefficients required by the matching technique as we discuss in Section \ref{sec:matching}.

 Each simulation box contains $2048^3$ dark matter particles within a cosmological volume of $1\;(h^{-1}\,{\rm Gpc})^3$, the same volume as the \textsc{UNIT} simulation.
-The mass resolution is $m_p = 9.97\times10^{10} \; h^{-1}\,{\rm M_\odot}$, which is $8$ times coarser than the high-resolution simulations (as well as the \textsc{LR-UNIT} simulations) but still sufficient for the purposes of this work.
-The force resolution in the Particle-Mesh approach is given by the size of the grid used to compute the potential and the forces.
-We use a regular grid of $4096^3$ cells giving a spatial resolution of $244.14 \; h^{-1} {\rm kpc}$.
+The mass resolution is $m_p = 9.97\times10^{10} \; h^{-1}\,{\rm M_\odot}$, which is $8$ times coarser than the high-resolution simulations (same resolution as \textsc{LR-UNIT} simulations) but still sufficient for this work.
+The force resolution in the PM approach is given by the grid size used to compute the potential and the forces.
+We use a regular grid of $4096^3$ cells, giving a spatial resolution of $244.14 \; h^{-1} {\rm kpc}$.

-Following the same procedure as for the full N-body simulations, the initial conditions were set at $z=99$ using 2nd order Lagrangian Perturbation Theory with \textit{fixed} amplitudes.
-The particles were then evolved up to $z=1$ using $100$ timesteps, linearly spaced in time.
+Following the same procedure as the full N-body simulations, the initial conditions were set at $z=99$ using second-order Lagrangian perturbation theory with fixed amplitudes.
+The particles were then evolved to $z=1$ using $100$ linearly spaced timesteps.

-To generate the halo catalogues, we use the Friends-of-Friends (FoF) algorithm, which is implemented by default in \textsc{FastPM}.
+We use the friends-of-friends (FoF) algorithm to generate the halo catalogues, which is implemented by default in \textsc{FastPM}.
 The linking length is set to the standard value of $l_l = 0.2 \, l_p$, where $l_p$ is the mean interparticle distance.

-The difference between the halo finder used for the \textsc{FastPM} and the \textsc{PNG-UNITsims} catalogues leads to a different mass definition for dark matter haloes.
-This issue is addressed in \autoref{sec:mass_bins}.
+The difference between the halo finder used for the \textsc{FastPM} and the \textsc{PNG-UNIT} catalogues leads to a different mass definition for dark matter halos.
+This issue is addressed in Section \ref{sec:mass_bins}.

-\subsection{Supporting Simulations}
+\subsection{Supporting simulations}